eclipse-kura/kura/docs/references/rest-apis/rest-session-api.md

 2. Call the [POST/login/password](#postloginpassword) or [POST/login/certificate](#postlogincertificate) providing the credentials to create a new session.

-    - The device will return a session cookie with the response, make sure to provide it in successive requests.
-If the request is performed by a browser, this should be done automatically.
+    - This request will return a session cookie with the response.
+The session cookie name is currently `JSESSIONID`.
+It is important to provide the received cookies in successive requests using the [Cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cookie) HTTP request header.
+If this is not done, requests will fail with 401 code.
+If the request is performed by a browser, cookie management should be performed automatically.

     - If password authentication has been used and the response object reports that a password change is needed, perform the [Update password workflow](#update-password-workflow)